-Do note that the local employees engaged will need to be employed full-time staff and receive monthly salaries, as well as CPF contribution.
+Do note that local employees engaged will need to be employed as full-time staff and receive monthly salaries, as well as CPF contribution.

 Issued and paid up capital of S$50,000

 Typically, most companies can incorporate with a minimum issued and paid up capital of S$1.00, which does not need to be substantiated by any documentation.
-However, for a company will be tagged to an EntrePass, it will be required to show that the company has a corporate bank account with at least S$50,000, as part of the EntrePass application.
+However, for a company to be tagged to an EntrePass, it will be required to show that the company has a corporate bank account with at least S$50,000.

 To open a bank account, one would be required to provide your passport, as well as be physically present.
-In addition, as it is a corporate bank account, the bank will also require a copy of a director’s resolutions in writing, which should be certified by a director and the company secretary.
+In addition, the bank will also require a copy of a director’s resolutions in writing, which should be certified by a director and the company secretary.
 This document can be prepared by a professional corporate service provider.

-Ultimately, the biggest reason why many choose an Employment Pass over an EntrePass is simply due to the difference in waiting time required.
-While an Employment Pass can be obtained in approximately 2 work weeks, a EntrePass takes a significantly longer time to process, as it is reviewed by SPRING Singapore, as well as MOM.
-Given the more stringent requirements due to the recent tightening of foreign labour policy, it would also be prudent for prospective applicants of an Employment Pass or EntrePass to consult an experienced employment agency, which would be able to advise and review the application, as well as liaise with the MOM on the applicant’s behalf.
+Ultimately, the biggest reason why many choose an Employment Pass over an EntrePass is due to the difference in waiting time required.
+While an Employment Pass can be obtained in approximately 2 work weeks, a EntrePass takes a significantly longer time to process, as it is reviewed by SPRING Singapore and MOM.
+Given the more stringent requirements due to the recent tightening of foreign labour policy, it would also be prudent for prospective applicants of an Employment Pass or EntrePass to consult an experienced employment agency.
+The employment agency will be able to advise and review the application, as well as liaise with the MOM on the applicant’s behalf.

-With its pro-business policies, tax incentives, reliable first-world infrastructure, established tax treaty networks and strong government support, Singapore is arguably, the best place for entrepreneurs to kick-start their businesses and expand to the region and beyond.
+With its pro-business policies, tax incentives, reliable first-world infrastructure, established tax treaty networks and strong government support, Singapore is arguably the best place for entrepreneurs to kick-start their businesses and expand to the region.

 Planning to setup a company in Singapore?